EVTA-EU/AISVE/README.md

-# AISVE - AI & Sustainability VET Education Projects
+# AISVE - AI & Sustainability in VET Education

 ## Overview

+AISVE (AI & Sustainability in VET Education) is part of a comprehensive 35-month European project (September 2023 - July 2026) that addresses the urgent need to integrate AI education in Vocational Education and Training (VET).
+This repository contains a collection of technological projects developed to bridge the skills gap and prepare the workforce for AI-driven changes while promoting sustainable solutions.

+The project is driven by the recognition that AI is a transformative force in modern society, yet many students finishing compulsory education lack understanding of its workings, potential opportunities, and necessary precautions.
+In a digitally advancing Europe, integrating AI education is both urgent and essential.

-AISVE (AI & Sustainability VET Education) is a comprehensive collection of technological projects developed to promote environmental sustainability through accessible technologies.
-This repository contains a series of projects ranging from basic sensor implementations to advanced AI-powered solutions, all designed to raise awareness about environmental issues and provide practical solutions for environmental monitoring and automation.
+This collection of projects ranges from basic sensor implementations to advanced AI-powered solutions, all designed to raise awareness about environmental issues and provide practical solutions for environmental monitoring and automation through hands-on learning experiences.

 **Project Author:** Lucas Molino Piñar
 **Organization:** EVTA (European Vocational Training Association)
+**Project Duration:** 35 months (01/09/2023 - 31/07/2026)

 ## Project Structure